Michael Bloomberg launches 2020 presidential bid

 He’ll also come up against a field stacked with strong competition, some with similar messaging to his own — like former Vice President Joe Biden, who has also hinged his candidacy on his ability to beat President Donald Trump next November — and progressive Senators Elizabeth Warren and Bernie Sanders, who are running on platforms of more structural change.
 And they’ve all been running for months, building organizing machinery as they go.

-Still, Bloomberg Communications Director Jason Schecter said it’s not too late, citing polls that show Democratic voters have yet to firmly make up their minds on which candidates to support.
+But Bloomberg Communications Director Jason Schecter said it’s not too late for the former mayor, citing polls that show Democratic voters have yet to firmly make up their minds on which candidates to support.
 Schecter said Bloomberg "has the skills to fix what is broken" and was motivated to run by concerns about "the possibility that we could lose next November" to Trump.

 "We can’t afford another four years of this," he said.